C0PEP0D/otto/paper/paper.md

   1. a simulator of the source-tracking POMDP for any number of space dimensions, domain sizes and source intensities, together with rendering in 1D, 2D and 3D;
   2. an implementation of several heuristic policies including "infotaxis" [@Vergassola2007] and its recently proposed "space-aware" variant [@Loisy2022];
-  3. a parallelized algorithm to evaluate and compare policies (probability of finding the source, distribution of search times, etc.) using a rigorous, well-defined protocol;
+  3. a parallelized algorithm to evaluate policies (probability of finding the source, distribution of search times, etc.) using a rigorous, well-defined protocol;
-  4. a custom deep reinforcement learning algorithm for training neural-network policies, together with a library ("zoo") of trained neural networks that achieve near-optimal performance;
+  4. a custom model-based deep reinforcement learning algorithm for training neural-network policies, together with a library ("zoo") of trained neural networks that achieve near-optimal performance;
   5. a wrapper of the source-tracking POMDP that follows the OpenAI Gym interface.

 `OTTO` aims at facilitating future research:

   1. New heuristic policies can easily be implemented, visualized, and evaluated.
 Their performance can be compared to that of other policies, and to the near-optimal performance for a number of cases where this performance is known.
   2. The gym wrapper makes the source-tracking POMDP easily accessible to the reinforcement learning community.
 OpenAI Gym [@gym] is the _de facto_ standard for simulators.
-It is compatible with most general-purpose reinforcement learning libraries (e.g., Stable Baselines [@stable-baselines3], OpenAI-Baselines [@openai-baselines], RLlib [@RLlib], CleanRL [@CleanRL], ChainerRL/PFRL [PFRL]).
+It is compatible with most general-purpose model-free reinforcement learning libraries (e.g., Stable Baselines [@stable-baselines3], OpenAI-Baselines [@openai-baselines], RLlib [@RLlib], CleanRL [@CleanRL], ChainerRL/PFRL [@PFRL]).

 # Mentions

-The methodological aspects of `OTTO` (generalization to an arbitrary number of space dimensions, policy evaluation protocol, custom reinforcement learning algorithm) have been proposed as part of a publication by its authors [@Loisy2022] (currently under review, preprint on arxiv).
+The methodological aspects of `OTTO` (generalization of the POMDP to an arbitrary number of space dimensions, policy evaluation protocol, model-based reinforcement learning algorithm) have been proposed as part of a publication by its authors [@Loisy2022] (currently under review, preprint on arxiv).

 # Acknowledgements